-(1) The master's examination for the part-time Master Program in Management (M.Sc.) serves the purpose of obtaining a second professional qualification.

-(2) The part-time Master Program in Management (M.Sc.) at HHL shall convey to students such scientific knowledge and abilities that are necessary to manage the responsibilities of a business leader, in the broadest sense, in a professional function as an executive or a junior executive successfully.

-(3) The master's examination shall establish whether a candidate has acquired the knowledge and abilities necessary for the transition into professional practice, whether he or she has a broad understanding of the subject as well as the ability to apply scholarly methods and knowledge to solve practical problems.
+- (1) The master's examination for the full-time Master Program in Entrepreneurship (M.Sc.) serves the purpose of obtaining a second professional qualification. - (2) The full-time Master Program in Entrepreneurship (M.Sc.) at HHL, which is taught in English, shall enable students to understand the specific challenges of start-up and growth businesses and helps them build competencies for starting and growing businesses as entrepreneurs and intrapreneurs. - (3) The master's examination shall establish whether a candidate has acquired the knowledge and abilities necessary for the transition into professional practice, whether he or she has a broad understanding of the subject as well as the ability to apply scholarly methods and knowledge to solve practical problems.